 Tay Forest Project

 The project comprises 202 Hectares, 493,440 trees and offsets 36,348 tCO2e.
 The project covers an area the size of 500 football pitches.
-It is located in one of the most scenic areas of Highland Perthshire.
+It is located in one of the most scenic areas of Highland Perthshire, Scotland.
 The project is located west of Blair Atholl, adjacent to a Forestry Land Scotland project, southeast of the Cairngorms National Park and northwest of Pitlochry.

 The two areas of new woodland that comprise the project are separated by just 100 meters, in order to permit deer to move between the fenced off areas until the saplings are large enough for the fencing to be removed.